How does Deptford Cinema work?

 I want to get involved, where do I start?

 - If you are free on a Sunday morning at 11am, then pop in to our public meeting, you’ll be able to get a better feel for how the project runs and speak with existing volunteers.
-If you aren’t able to make it on Sunday, click on the button below to send us an e-mail and we should be able to arrange for a volunteer to meet you at another point in the week to discuss the project and show you around.
+There will be plenty of free tea and coffee flowing, if you can bring some biscuits.